zarmeen2/cs598/report.md

 ![Variable Distribution Plots](plots/var_distributions.png)

 Several variables are highly skewed to the right including the target `btc_market_price`.
 I decided to perform log transformations on the highly skewed variables to stabilize variance.
-I was planning on looking at linear regressions, ridge regressions, and lasso regressions.
+I was planning on looking at linear regressions, Ridge regressions, and Lasso regressions.
 All three of these regressions require stable variances.
-Linear Regression assumes residuals to have constant variance.
+Linear regression assumes residuals to have constant variance.
 Skewed predictors can lead to heteroscedasticity, where errors grow tih the magnitude of the predictor.
-It also minimizes the sum of squared errors so the extreme values do not dominate teh fit.
+It also minimizes the sum of squared errors so the extreme values do not dominate the fit.
 Both Ridge and Lasso regression penalize large coefficients.
 If a predictor is highly skewed, its scale may be much larger than others, causing Ridge or Lasso to penalize it incorrectly.

 After performing log transformations on the select variables, these were their new distributions:

 ![Log Tranformation Distribution Plots](plots/log_tranform_plots.png)

-I used the new transformed features instead of their old ones, so I just removed the old features from the modeling data.
+I planned to use the new transformed features instead of their old ones when modeling, so I just removed the old features from the data.
 Note that the target is now `log_btc_market_price`.

 ### Lag Features & Train/Test Split